gehl-institute/pldp/README.md

 This project uses the [Creative Commons Attribution 4.0 International license](LICENSE) with the following attribution text:

-> The [Public Life Data Protocol](https://github.com/gehl-institute/pldp) was jointly developed by Gehl Institute, Gehl, the Municipality of Copenhagen, The City of San Francisco, and Seattle Department of Transportation.
+> The [Public Life Data Protocol](https://github.com/gehl-institute/pldp) was jointly developed by Gehl Institute, Gehl, the City of Copenhagen, The City of San Francisco, and Seattle Department of Transportation.

 ## Code of Conduct